Battle of Alcatraz: Failed escape attempt

 After night fell, two squads of officers entered the prison to locate and rescue the captive officers.
 There was a long-standing rule at Alcatraz that no guns were allowed in the cellhouse, and the prison officials did not want more officers injured or killed.
 The convicts' position on the top of a cell block provided a nearly impregnable firing position, as they were out of range of the officers in the gun cages.

 At 20:00, unarmed officers entered the cellhouse, covered by armed officers in the two gun galleries overhead.
 They found the hostages; however, one officer was wounded by a gunshot fired from the roof of one of the cell blocks.
 They locked the open door to D Block.
-When the last officer reached safety, the officers opened a massive barrage from machine guns, mortars, and grenades on the prisoners within D Block, where the prison authorities erroneously thought one of the armed convicts was holed up.
+When the last officer reached safety, the officers opened a massive barrage from machine guns, and grenades on the prisoners within D Block, where the prison authorities erroneously thought one of the armed convicts was holed up.
 They eventually figured out that the rebellious prisoners were confined to the main cellhouse and ceased their attack until further tactics were worked out.

 The Marines, led by World War II veteran, Warrant Officer Charles Lafayette Buckner IX, drove the armed convicts into a corner with tactics they had perfected against entrenched Japanese resistance during the Pacific War.
 They drilled holes in the prison roof and dropped grenades into areas where they believed the convicts were located, to force them into a utility corridor where they could be cornered.

 On May 3, at about 12:00, the convicts phoned Johnston to try to discuss a deal.
 Johnston would accept only their surrender.
 Cretzer replied that he'd never be taken alive.
 Later that day, a shot was fired at an officer as he checked out C Block's utility corridor.
 That night, the Marines fired a constant fusillade at the cell block until about 21:00.
 The following morning, squads of armed officers periodically rushed into the cellhouse, firing repeatedly into the narrow corridor.
 At 09:40 on May 4, they finally entered the corridor and found the bodies of Cretzer, Coy, and Hubbard.